-Group negotiations are a fact of business and in life, yet the outcomes of teamwork are highly unpredictable.
+At some point in business, you can expect to be involved in a group negotiation.
+Unfortunately, the outcomes of teamwork are highly unpredictable.
 Sometimes groups cohere, reaching novel solutions to nagging problems, and sometimes infighting causes them to collapse.
-How can you predict when conflict will emerge in groups, and what can you do to stop it?

 The following items are tagged group negotiation:

 Promoting ethical negotiation is one of the steps we can take to reduce the odds that someone will try to deceive you, and is likely to be a more fruitful strategy than trying to improve your ability to detect lies.
 Negotiators tend to view lies on a spectrum ranging from marginally acceptable to egregious.
 Certain types … Read More

 Conflict can, indeed, be an asset in team negotiation and decision- making, but only if it’s managed constructively.
 Even if you appreciate conflict, most people are more inclined to want to get along well with others.
 In groups and team negotiation, that motivation can hold us back from expressing viewpoints that diverge from those of the … Read More